 7. Elizabeth

 Countess Elizabeth Bathory of Hungary was suspected of vampire behavior.
 She would bite the flesh of the victims and bathe in their blood as a beauty treatment.
-The name, however, it not as horrifying as its namesake.
+The name, however, is not as horrifying as its namesake.

 8. Layla

 This one’s a winner.
-Layla has seen a significant surge in the popularity, partly because of the double LL in it and partly because of its association with Kayla.
+Layla has seen a significant surge in popularity, partly because of the double LL in it and partly because of its association with Kayla.
 In fact, it’s on the top 30 list today.
 The meaning of Layla is ‘night’ or ‘dark beauty’.

 9. Mircalla